 With a known outbreak of HITH or Hexamitiasis, I strongly suggest the use of a Medicated Wonder Shell at 1/2 to full dose for even South American biotope aquarium fish.
 Add these along with other suggestions including food and medicated baths.

-Product Resource: AAP Wonder Shells (including unique versions sold nowhere else
+Product Resource: FRESH AAP Wonder Shells (including unique versions sold nowhere else

 Metronidazole (Metroplex from AAP/SeaChem)

 - A medicated Fish Bath and/or swab can be helpful.

 In the bath, I suggest the use of Methylene Blue up to double the recommended in tank strength as per the manufacture along with Metronidazole at double strength as well.

 Epsom Salts at 1/4 teaspoon per gallon can be effective in the case of a mild flagellate infestation.

 Adding to the bath some power from scraping a Wonder Shell and liquid vitamins can also be helpful.